George C. Marshall: Family life

 George Marshall was the youngest of three siblings.
-His older brother Stuart Bradford Marshall (1875–1956) was a graduate of the Virginia Military Institute, and became a manager and executive in several metal production corporations, including the American Manganese Manufacturing Company.
+His older brother Stuart Bradford Marshall (1875–1956) was a graduate of the Virginia Military Institute and became a manager and executive in several metal production corporations, including the American Manganese Manufacturing Company.
 He later worked as a metallurgist and consulting engineer specializing in the production and operation of blast furnaces, coke ovens, and foundries.
 George and Stuart Marshall were long estranged because George married Lily Coles, who a few years before had rejected Stuart's proposal.
 When Stuart found out George was engaged to Lily, Stuart made unkind remarks about her, and George "cut him off my list."
-Marshall's sister, Marie Louise (1876–1962) was the wife of Dr. John Johnson Singer, an Army physician who died in 1934.
+Marshall's sister, Marie Louise (1876–1962) was the wife of John Johnston Singer (1879–1934), an Army physician.

-On February 11, 1902, Marshall married Elizabeth Carter "Lily" Coles at her mother's home in Lexington, Virginia.
+On 11 February 1902, Marshall married Elizabeth Carter "Lily" Coles at her mother's home in Lexington, Virginia.
 Marshall met Lily after listening to her play the piano across the street from VMI.
-Marshall, being immediately smitten, would "run the block," or leave barracks after hours, to be with her.
+Marshall, being immediately smitten, would "run the block", or leave barracks after hours, to be with her.
 After traveling abroad to Japan, Korea, and China with Marshall, Lily returned to the U.S. to have a goiter removed.
-She died on September 15, 1927, after thyroid surgery that strained her weak heart.
+She died on 15 September 1927, after thyroid surgery that strained her weak heart.
 They did not have children.

-On October 15, 1930, Marshall married Katherine Boyce Tupper (October 8, 1882 – December 18, 1978); They had no children, but she was the mother of three children with Baltimore lawyer Clifton Stevenson Brown.
+On 15 October 1930, Marshall married Katherine Boyce Tupper (8 October 1882 – 18 December 1978); They had no children, but she was the mother of three children with Baltimore lawyer Clifton Stevenson Brown.
 He had been murdered by a disgruntled client in 1928.
-The second Mrs. Marshall was a graduate of the American Academy of Dramatic Arts; she later studied at the Comédie-Française, and toured with Frank Benson's English Shakespearean Company.
+The second Mrs. Marshall was a graduate of the American Academy of Dramatic Arts; she later studied at the Comédie-Française and toured with Frank Benson's English Shakespearean Company.
 She authored a memoir in 1946, Together: Annals of an Army Wife.

-One of Marshall's stepsons, Allen Tupper Brown, was an Army lieutenant who was killed in Italy on May 29, 1944.
+One of Marshall's stepsons, Allen Tupper Brown (1916–1944), was an Army lieutenant who was killed in Italy on 29 May 1944.
 Another stepson was Major Clifton Stevenson Brown Jr. (1914–1952).
-Stepdaughter Molly Brown Winn, the mother of actress Kitty Winn, was married to Colonel James Julius Winn, who had been an aide to Marshall.
+Stepdaughter Molly Brown Winn (1912–1997), the mother of actress Kitty Winn, was married to Colonel James Julius Winn (1907–1990), who had been an aide to Marshall.
 Molly Winn was active in preserving Marshall's legacy, including preserving Dodona Manor and publishing Marshall's World War I memoirs.